daumling/tiny-imap-filter/README.md

 ### Browser Usage

 As a web page, simply call the script from a browser.
 Without any arguments, the script acts just as if called from the command line.
-With an argument `?debug=`, emails are not modified, and debugging output are echoed back to the browser.
+With an argument `?debug=`, emails are not modified, and debugging output is echoed back to the browser.

 There are three debugging options available: